rousbound/CariocaScript/README.md

 * Indent with 2 spaces (configurable on text editor)
-* Underscores may be added do improve readability
+* Underscores may be added to improve readability
-* Functions names are lower case
+* Function and variables names should be lower case

 ``` c
 double get_circumference (double radius);
 ```

-* Constants names are upper case
+* Constants names should be upper case

 ``` c
 #define PI 3.1415f